Accessibility Tools

 See our Personal Development Plan below which outlines some of the activites we use to promote diversity and equality at Alfred Lord Tennyson School.

-Throughout the course of the year we also provide a range of affordable clubs that consist of sports, dance, choir, journalism, crafts, knitting, art and cooking, so that a range of interests are developed.
+Throughout the course of the year, we also provide a range of affordable clubs that consist of sports, dance, choir, journalism, crafts, knitting, art and cooking, so that a range of interests are developed.
 We hold in-school sporting competitions at lunch times and take part in a wide range of sporting events within our local cluster and at a District level.
-Throughout the course of the year the children also have the opportunity to showcase their acting, singing and performing talents in our Harvest, Christmas, choir concerts and end of year productions.
+The children also have the opportunity to showcase their acting, singing and performing talents in our Harvest, Christmas, choir concerts and end of year productions.

 Safeguarding is at the heart of everything we do across.
 A great importance is placed on identifying wider opportunities for children to learn about safeguarding through our wide and broad and balanced curriculum.